koying/ha-remote-command-line/README.md

 | ssh_key  | no      | no       | Private key file used in SSH connections                                                     |

 **NOTE:** If none of the ssh_* options is specified, the component do a local execution like `command_line`.

+**NOTE 2:** If a command doesn't produce any text, the current date/time is used as the state.

 ## Credits